 The 'Covenant action plan' is an appendix to the Covenant and it includes a range of objectives for partners providing services such as:

 - education and training

 A group consisting of the Armed Forces, the county council, borough and district councils, the charitable and voluntary sector and the civilian community meet on a quarterly basis to oversee that the actions in the plan are being implemented.

-The Action Plan will form the basis of all planned activity and enables us and our partners to effectively monitor and evaluate its progress to ensure it reaches its community covenant commitments.
+The action plan will form the basis of all planned activity and enables us and our partners to effectively monitor and evaluate its progress to ensure it reaches its covenant commitments.

 The appropriate partner agency is responsible for ensuring their particular service objectives are met.
 Actions are regularly updated when they are completed and when new issues or actions are identified.